Adanga Maru: Plot

 Subhash then kidnaps Deepak and Christy and hides them.
-The corrupt police try to secretly detain Subash, but he triggers Muthukaruppan's pistol which attracts public attention and forces them to officially arrest him.
+The corrupt police try to detain Subash secretly, but he triggers Muthukaruppan's pistol, which attracts public attention and forces them to arrest him officially.
 While in custody, Subhash reveals to Christy's father that Christy is in a van at the airport.
 The father finds Christy and tells him to run to the police for help, but Subhash had placed an illegal firearm in Christy's bag along with a beeping device.
-The National Security Guards mistake Christy for a terrorist and fatally shoot him to death.
-With technical help from Subhash's friend, Deepak's crimes are exposed in the Internet and a live video feed shows him inside a glass tank.
+The National Security Guards mistake Christy for a terrorist and fatally shoot him.
+With technical help from Subhash's friend, Deepak's crimes are exposed on the Internet, and a live video feed shows him inside a glass tank.

-The public is allowed to remotely release chemicals which will result in Deepak's death.
+The public is allowed to release chemicals remotely, which will result in Deepak's death.
 Deepak's father hires hackers to stop this.
-Deepak is located and when his father breaks open the glass to release him, the chemicals are combined and Deepak is killed.
+Deepak is located, and when his father breaks open the glass to release him, the chemicals are combined and Deepak is killed.
 In the meantime, Subhash warns Saarangan to check on his teenage daughter's safety.
-Saarangan panics but is relieved when she is found to be safe.
-Saarangan realises his hypocrisy and decides to support Subhash to fight for justice for the victims of the boys.
-Abhijit's father Sanjay has Subhash released from custody, intending to make a deal.
+Saarangan panics but is relieved when he finds her to be safe.
+Saarangan realises his hypocrisy and changes his corrupt mind and decides to support Subhash to fight for justice for the victims of the boys.
+Abhijit's father, Sanjay, has Subhash released from custody, intending to make a deal.

 Subhash kidnaps Abhijit and dangles him from a rope at a great height; he threatens to publicise the recovered video evidence of the boys' crimes, thereby ruining Sanjay and his reputation.
-Sanjay is given a chance to prevent this by shutting down a computer, but would have to let go of the rope.
-Sanjay does so, letting his son fall to his death to preserve his reputation.
-One year later, Subhash has become an IPS officer, and continues to murder unconvictable lawbreakers to serve justice.
+Sanjay is given a chance to prevent this by shutting down a computer, but he would have to let go of the rope.
+Sanjay does so, and lets his son fall to his death to preserve his reputation.
+One year later, Subhash has now cleared the Civil Services Exam and has become an IPS officer, and continues to murder unconvictable lawbreakers to serve justice.

 Cast

 Production

-In December 2017, Jayam Ravi announced on social media that his 23rd film would be an action-thriller titled Adanga Maru by first-time director Karthik Thangavel.
-Raashi Khanna was announced as the female lead, this being her second Tamil film after Imaikkaa Nodigal (2018).
+In December 2017, Ravi Mohan announced on social media that his 23rd film would be an action-thriller titled Adanga Maru by first-time director Karthik Thangavel.
+Filming began the same day.
+Raashii Khanna was announced as the female lead, this being her second Tamil film after Imaikkaa Nodigal (2018).
 Stunt choreographer Stun Siva's son, Kevin Kumar, made his debut as a stunt choreographer in this film.
-Filming was completed in October 2018.
+Filming was almost completed in May 2018.

 Soundtrack

 The soundtrack was composed by Sam C. S. The audio rights were acquired by Sony Music in August 2018.
+The first single "Aangu Vangu" was released on 10 September 2018.
+The complete album was released on 6 October 2018.